vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part1.md

 _**by Mark Nielsen
 Original Copyright November 2024**_

 NOTE: This is very similar to having Linux as a Host instead of Windows.
-Any operating system as a host is almost irrelevant.
+Any operating system as a host and there is little you have to do on the host.
 I am just given a Windows laptop wherever I work, so I am stuck with it.

 My first article did not include "NAT Network", so I remade the article.
 The point is to have a private network and you can see the outside world.
-With NAT Network, you don't have to worry about port forwarding and firewalls.
+With NAT Network, you don't have to worry about port forwarding and firewalls as much.

 Installing Linux under VirtualBox for Windoze.
 The issue is, cygwin is not 100% compatible with some software, its a pain.